Skip to main content

 Minimum and maximum individual investment limits

-Societies can also set different limits for investments from businesses and also for institutional investors, such as Co-operatives UK via the Booster Fund.
+Societies can also set different limits for investments from businesses and also for institutional investors.

 It is especially good to engage with local co-ops as there is no limit as to how much they could legally invest.